Kitware/SMTK/doc/tutorials/add_a_bridge/transcribing.rst

    :start-after: // ++ 11 ++
    :end-before: // -- 11 --

-Now you should check other bits in :smtk:`SessiondInformation` that are present in your :smtk:`Session::allSupportedInformation` method and ensure that information is transcribed properly before returning the bits which were actually transcribed for the given entity.
+Now you should check other bits in :smtk:`SessionInformation` that are present in your :smtk:`Session::allSupportedInformation` method and ensure that information is transcribed properly before returning the bits which were actually transcribed for the given entity.